Parent Education Certificate

 Visit OneStop Student Services: Finances for information on tuition, fees, and financial aid.

-Admission to the Department of Family Social Science is based on a review of multiple sources of information:
+Admission to the Department of Family Social Science (FSoS) is based on a review of multiple sources of information:

 - A bachelor's degree from an accredited U.S. academic institution or foreign equivalent, evidence of strong academic preparation, and the ability and desire to perform graduate level scholarship.